seidelj/uchicago_pgg/README.md

 ### Requirements

 1. Python 3.5, oTree provides installation instructions in their documentation: http://otree.readthedocs.io/en/latest/install.html.
 I'll cover installing oTree in the instructions below.
 However, they are written for a Unix or Unix-Based OS, (ie. Ubuntu or Mac OS) in mind.
-If you are using windows, the instructions will be a little different in places.  ing or futher reference: http://otree.readthedocs.io/en/latest/install.html.
+If you are using Windows, the instructions might be slightly different in places.
+For trouble shooting or futher reference: http://otree.readthedocs.io/en/latest/install.html.

 2. Git.
 A general idea of git and how to use it will be beneficial. https://help.github.com/articles/set-up-git/